SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/AzureMonitoring/AppService/appService-metrics.md

 ## Prerequisites

+- EventHub Setup
-- Setup EventHub and Central Collector mentioned in previous steps
+- Central Collector Setup

-## Setup Dashboard
+## Dashboard Example

-Once you have set up the prerequisites, you can [create a Dashboard](https://signoz.io/docs/userguide/manage-panels/) in SigNoz to monitor your metrics.
+Once you have completed the prerequisites, you can start monitoring your Azure App Service's system metrics with SigNoz Cloud.
+Here's how you can do it:

-As an example, here's how you can track Memory Usage of your App Service
+1. Log in to your SigNoz account

-1. Navigate to the Dashboards section of SigNoz, and add an dashboard.
+2. Navigate to the Dashboards section, and [add a dashboard](https://signoz.io/docs/userguide/manage-dashboards/)

-2. Add a Timeseries Panel
+3. Add a Timeseries Panel

-3. In Metrics, select **azure_memorypercentage_total** and Avg By select tag location.
+4. In **Metrics**, select `azure_memorypercentage_total`  and **Avg By** select tag `location`

-4. In Filter say name = <app-svc-plan-name>
+5. In Filter say `name = <app-svc-plan-name>`

-5. Hit “Save Changes” You now have Memory Usage of your App Service in a Dashboard for reporting and alerting.
+6. Hit “Save Changes” and you now have Memory Usage of your App Service in a Dashboard for reporting and alerting

-In this way, you can monitor system metrics of your Azure App Service in SigNoz!
+In this way, you can monitor system metrics of your Azure App Service in SigNoz Cloud.

+&nbsp;

+If you encounter any difficulties, please refer to this [troubleshooting section](https://signoz.io/docs/azure-monitoring/app-service/metrics/#troubleshooting)